Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 The thumb rule to remember is that PDU is applicable after the exam.

 What you need before the exam is 35 contact hours of project management education.
-And majority of PMP course providers offer PDUs for the learning hours you spend with them.
+And the majority of PMP course providers offer PDUs for the learning hours you spend with them.

-If you have already got your PMP (thanks for still reading this 🙂 ) you can use the PDUs from related exam such as Agile project management course or risk management course towards fulfilling your PDU requirement for continuation of PMP credential validity.
+If you have already got your PMP (thanks for still reading this 🙂 ) you can use the PDUs from related exams such as the Agile project management course or risk management course towards fulfilling your PDU requirement for continuation of PMP credential validity.
 While at it, you may be interested in this free PDU guide.

 Absolutely not.
-Even people from non-traditional project based organizations have got PMP certification.
+Even people from non-traditional project-based organizations have got PMP certification.
 Karen Kinsman is a director at a University and successfully managed to pass her PMP exam.

 In my personal view, if you work as a project manager to manage technical people it helps you understand their issues better and makes your job as a PM much easier.
 But it is not a must to have a technical background to even get PMP.
 Some of the best PMs I have seen do not have a technical background.